YasmineMh/text-augmentation-nlpaug/README.md

 - Testing other open source Frameworks/Libraries:

-* [SentAugment](https://github.com/facebookresearch/SentAugment) Data augmentation by retrieving similar sentences from larger datasets.
+  - [SentAugment](https://github.com/facebookresearch/SentAugment) Data augmentation by retrieving similar sentences from larger datasets.
-* [faker](https://github.com/joke2k/faker) - Python package that generates fake data for you.
+  - [faker](https://github.com/joke2k/faker) - Python package that generates fake data for you.
-* [textflint](https://github.com/textflint/textflint) - Unified Multilingual Robustness Evaluation Toolkit for NLP.
+  - [textflint](https://github.com/textflint/textflint) - Unified Multilingual Robustness Evaluation Toolkit for NLP.
-* [Parrot](https://github.com/PrithivirajDamodaran/Parrot_Paraphraser) - Practical and feature-rich paraphrasing framework.
+  - [Parrot](https://github.com/PrithivirajDamodaran/Parrot_Paraphraser) - Practical and feature-rich paraphrasing framework.
-* [AugLy](https://github.com/facebookresearch/AugLy) - data augmentations library for audio, image, text, and video.
+  - [AugLy](https://github.com/facebookresearch/AugLy) - data augmentations library for audio, image, text, and video.
-* [TextAugment](https://github.com/dsfsi/textaugment) - Python 3 library for augmenting text for natural language processing applications.
+  - [TextAugment](https://github.com/dsfsi/textaugment) - Python 3 library for augmenting text for natural language processing applications.

-- Generating adversarial examples unsing [TextAttack](https://github.com/dsfsi/textaugment).
+- Generating adversarial examples using [TextAttack](https://github.com/dsfsi/textaugment).

 - After generating new examples, we can check the similarity between the original sentence and the generating ones by adding an additional layer in our approch using for example [SentenceTransformers](https://www.sbert.net/) to choose the sentences with the highest similar meaning.